authzed/docs/docs/reference/schema-lang.md

 :::note
 Note that the examples are unprefixed.
 You'll need to add the prefix from your permissions system if calling `WriteSchema` for a permissions system hosted in Authzed Serverless.
 :::

+### Object Definitions

+An _object definition_ defines a new type of resource in the schema.

+Objects are used to represent both resources and subjects.

+### Caveat Definitions

+See the [caveats guide] to learn more about caveats.

+[caveats guide]: /reference/caveats

 ## Relations